MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-devtools.md

 ms.technology: webview
 ms.date: 02/11/2022
 ---
-# Debug WebView2 apps using Microsoft Edge DevTools
+# Debug WebView2 apps with Microsoft Edge DevTools

 Use Microsoft Edge Developer Tools to debug web content displayed in WebView2 controls, in the same way that you can debug another webpage that's displayed in Microsoft Edge.